leshow/blog/content/post/dhcproto.md

 (4)

-The message type is now first thing, instead of being stuffed in the variable with `options` section, followed by a transaction ID.
+The message type is now first thing, instead of being stuffed in the variable width `options` section, followed by a transaction ID.
 What follows is variable width options, which we won't get into here.
 But suffice to say the header format is much simpler, and every message must now have a message type.

 The `msg-type` field can have the following possible values: